duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ![Alt text](../images/image-107.png)

 Symmetric:
-- most common and what we're workginw tih
+- most common and what we're working with
 - each processor has a cpu w/ their own registers
 - they also have their own private/local cache
 - All processors share physical memory over the system bus
 - `N` processes can run if there are `N` CPUs

-multicore systems can be more efficient that multiple chips with single cores because on-chip communication is faster tahn between-chip communications
+multicore systems can be more efficient than multiple chips with single cores because on-chip communication is faster than between-chip communications

 each core effectively acts as a separate cpu in terms of execution (there are some caveats) and can more quickly communicate with one another.

-One chip w multiple core uses significantly less power than multiple single-core chips.
+One chip w/ multiple cores uses significantly less power than multiple single-core chips.

 There's always a lot of overhead that comes in the form of inter-process and inter-program communication as well as resource allocation.
 These problems feed back into one another as they need to communicate about the resource allocation.